timgws/handy-nginx-includes/README.md

 * `laravel.conf`: a simple laravel config file
 * `log-me-not.conf`: don't log images in the access log
 * `ssl.conf`: enable ssl

+# Using the SSL template

+There is a template provided in `vhost-template/website.conf`.
+I recommend that this template is copied with the required vhost name into `/etc/nginx/conf.d`.

+For example, when setting up `newdomain.com`, copy `vhost-template/website.conf` as `/etc/nginx/conf.d/newdomain.com.conf`.

+Edit the newly created file and ensure that the settings are all correct

 # Setting up SSL for a domain
 ## Step One